Tunnel Protocols

 When upstream TLS is enabled, the engine terminates downstream TLS at the edge and then establishes a new TLS connection to the upstream service.
 This is useful when the upstream service expects TLS even though the tunnel is edge-terminated.

 In passthrough mode, the engine forwards the TLS connection to upstream without terminating it.
-In this mode, the upstream service is responsible for presenting a certificate that satisfies the client.
+In this mode, the upstream service is responsible for presenting a certificate that satisfies the client, and any TLS policy must be enforced by that upstream service.

 DTLS tunnels terminate DTLS at the edge and forward datagrams upstream by default.
 With upstream TLS enabled, the engine establishes upstream DTLS to the publishing client and preserves the downstream ALPN when one was negotiated.